2,000+ Certified. Become The Next 8(a) Success Story!

 your business based upon your unique circumstances.
 Along

-with this progress report we provide various data collection worksheets,
+with this progress report we provide data collection worksheets,

 templates and samples that will assist you in providing or

-We prepare and complete your entire SBA 8(a) Application
+We review, prepare and complete your entire SBA 8(a) Application

-forms, attachments and supporting enclosures.
+forms, attachments and supporting enclosures that might be required.
 We also assist in

 preparing the 2-year waiver, if needed, and the narrative statement of